 Gov. Bobby Jindal

-Coburn recently quit the Senate, because “it’s time for me to do something else.”
-That “something else” appears to be promoting the Article V convention process.
+Tom Coburn quit the Senate, because “it’s time for me to do something else.”
+That something else is promoting the Article V convention process.

 “If you’re frustrated by the refusal of Congress to stop its fiscal insanity – and how could you not be? – it’s time to start realizing that the Constitution gives states and the people more power over Congress than most realize.
 And right now there is an effort called the Article V Initiative that would wield and deploy that power.”